arista-netdevops-community/ansible-cvp-avd-toi/labs/lab08-avd-l3ls-evpn/README.md

 ## About

-Basic playbook to test and understand AVD L3LS EVPN Role.
+Basic playbook to test and understand AVD L3LS EVPN Role

 ## Execute lab